cuckoosandbox/cuckoo/docs/book/src/usage/web.rst

     # host will be accepted.
 Thus it's usually only necessary to set it in production.
     ALLOWED_HOSTS = ["*"]

+In production deploys it is suggested to disable verbose error reporting setting ``DEBUG`` to False, it could lead to an information disclosure vulnerability.
+It is also suggested to set at least one administrator email address in the ``ADMIN`` variable to enable error notification by mail.

+In some cases, if you are submitting large files, it is suggested to increase the maximum file size limit editing ``MAX_UPLOAD_SIZE``.

 Usage
 =====